 Barber just finished his fifth season as a Crimson Tide assistant coach

-James Barber is in his sixth season as an assistant coach with the Crimson Tide.
+James Barber is in his seventh season as an assistant coach with the Crimson Tide.

 "I'm excited to have James as part of the staff," Alabama head coach Dennis Pursley said.
 "I've known him since he worked with the USA Resident National team in the 1990s.
 He is a talented and hardworking coach who is a perfect fit for our program philosophy, which is based on character and commitment in the pool, in the classroom and in life."

 In addition to his on the deck coaching duties, Barber serves as the recruiting coordinator for the men's program.

 "They say home is where the heart is, and my heart has always been with The University of Alabama," Barber said.
 "It is incredible being a member of the Alabama family, to be in a place that puts such high value in excellence at every level and provides their athletes and coaches with every resource necessary to succeed.
 This is every coach's and athlete's dream."

 In addition to almost two decades of collegiate and age-group coaching, Barber also worked with Jonty Skinner as an assistant coach with the U.S. Resident National Team in Colorado Springs, Colo.
 While there, he worked with several world class athletes, including Amy Van Dyken and B.J.
 Bedford.
 Van Dyken was the first American female athlete to win four gold medals in a single Olympiad (Atlanta, 1996).